 Using the Database Upgrade Tool

 The command-line Database Upgrade Tool can be used ahead of the Keyfactor Command software installation to bring the database up to the current version.
 This can be used to test database upgrades and resolve any issues before going forward with a full Keyfactor Command upgrade.
 If you have previously encountered upgrade issues or want to test the database upgrade step without risking downtime, this may be a good option for you.
-You can run the database upgrade tool on a temporary restored copy of the database without interrupting operations to confirm that the database upgrade will succeed and then upgrade the production database immediately before upgrading the server software.
+Run the database upgrade tool on a duplicate copy of the database without interrupting operations to confirm that the database upgrade will succeed.
+You can then upgrade the production database as part of the normal upgrade flow (without the database upgrade tool).

 System Requirements